jcrivard/opencruise/README.md

 "less secure apps to access your account".
 See: https://support.google.com/accounts/answer/6010255 for instructions.

 ###Offline Use:
 Opencruise works offline (i.e. airplane mode) in remote areas where network access is unavailable.
+This is accomplished through the use of HTML5 technologies such as Appcache and Service Workers.

 ###Data Collected:
 The primary purpose of Opencruise is to collect forest inventory data, but the software could easily be configured